- Location: California

 You will also be responsible for reporting the accident to the police or to the California Highway Patrol (in an unincorporated area).

 When animals are involved don't take your responsibility any more lightly.
 Again, pull over.
 Try to find the owner.
 If the owner cannot be found call the Humane Society, the police, or the Highway Patrol.

 Once you assess the accident, you must your show driver license, registration card, evidence of financial responsibility, and current address to others involved and any peace officers present.

-In addition, an accident must also be reported to the DMV within ten days when someone is killed, injured, or property damage exceeds $750.
+An accident must be reported to the DMV within 10 days when someone is killed, injured, or property damage exceeds $750.

 To report an accident to the DMV you, your insurance agent, or legal representative must complete the Report of Traffic Accident Occurring in California Form (SR 1).